prefab-cloud/prefab-cloud-docs-web/docs/explanations/concepts/testing.md

 Our SDKs and Clients have library and language-specific testing advice.
 For specific details, refer to the docs for the SDK or client you're using.
 :::

 Testing is a first-class citizen in Prefab.
-We've think we've designed Prefab in a way that makes it easy to test your code that uses Prefab.
+We've designed Prefab in a way that makes it easy to test your code that uses Prefab.

+### Best Practices For Testing

+The best practice for testing is to create a test environment and use a datafile for the bulk of your configuration.
+A datafile is a JSON snapshot of your configuration which allows the Prefab client to boot up in a consistent state without talking to the Prefab server.

+You can then use mocking to override specific values as needed, when you are testing the behavior of a specific feature flag or config.

 ## Mocking